atlanhq/argopm/lib/static/package/README.md

 -   `argopm run`
 -   `argopm info`

-For more details on these commands run `argom --help`
+For more details on these commands run `argopm --help`

 ## Pre-requisites